 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a paperback edition that was published by Berkley on April 2, 2013 and has 416 pages.
+erotic romance that was published by Berkley on April 2, 2013 and has 416 pages.

 Explore it on Goodreads or Amazon.